unional/type-plus/README.md

 ## Functional Types

-- `ChainFn<T>: T`: chain function that return the input type.
+- `ChainFn<T>: T`: chain function that returns the input type.

 ## Type Utilities

 `type-plus` also provides additional type utilities.
-These utilities includes utility types and type adjusted functions.
+These utilities include utility types and type-adjusted functions.

 Note that most `predicate` types (such as `IsAny<>`) have a `Then` and `Else` that you can override.